brunocampos01/forecast-of-time-series-with-stock-data/README.md

 <img src="reports/images/lstm_model.png" align="right" height=auto width=50%/>

-## Título
+## Title
+- En: Comparative Analysis of Techniques for Forecasting Time Series in Financial Markets
-Análise Comparativa de Técnicas para a Previsão de Séries Temporais no Contexto de Mercados Financeiros
+- Pt-br: Análise Comparativa de Técnicas para a Previsão de Séries Temporais no Contexto de Mercados Financeiros

-## Apresentação
+## Presentation
 [2020/2](https://github.com/brunocampos01/forecast-of-time-series-with-stock-data/blob/master/reports/tcc-apresentacao.pdf)

-## Publicação
+## Publication
 [Biblioteca UFSC](https://repositorio.ufsc.br/handle/123456789/223843)

+### General Goals
+Compare the main prediction techniques for ST in the financial market context.

-### Geral
+### Specific Goals
-Comparar as principais técnicas de predição para ST no contexto de mercado financeiro.
+1. Conduct a qualitative analysis of the state of the art on TS (time series) prediction and theories in financial markets;
+2. Define data collection and preparation processes;
+3. Define the most appropriate algorithms to be implemented targeting the econometric, Machine Learning, and Deep Learning areas;
+4. Create computational models for the techniques chosen in the previous item;
+5. Train the chosen models;
+6. Perform a comparative analysis of the results of the predictors;
+7. Develop a repository and make it available on the internet, to make all the results of this research widely reproducible.

-### Específicos
+### Some Results
-1. Fazer uma análise qualitativa sobre o estado da arte sobre na predição de ST e teorias de previsão nos mercados financeiros;
-2. Definir os processos de obtenção e preparação dos dados;
-3. Definir os algoritmos mais adequados a serem implementados visando as áreas econométrica, AM e aprendizado profundo;
-4. Criar modelagens computacionais para as técnicas escolhidas no item anterior;
-5. Treinar os modelos escolhidos;
-6. Fazer uma análise comparativa dos resultados dos preditores;
-7. Desenvolver um repositório e disponibilizar na internet, de maneira a tornar todos os resultados desta pesquisa amplamente reproduzíveis.

-### Resultados das Modelagens

 #### AR
 <img src='reports/images/ar_model.png' align="center" height=auto width=80%>